patrick-llgc/Learning-Deep-Learning/Learning_notes.md

 restore2() # loads [x, y, not_saved]
 ```

+### Trainable Variables
+tf.trainable_variables() returns a list of all trainable variables. tf.Variable(trainable=False) will not add variables to this list.

 ### Questions：

 1. Why do we have to normalize the stddev parameter during initialization?

+	> One should generally initialize weights with a small amount of noise for symmetry breaking, and to prevent 0 gradients.
+Since we're using ReLU neurons, it is also good practice to initialize them with a slightly positive initial bias to avoid "dead neurons". [link](https://www.tensorflow.org/get_started/mnist/pros)
 2. What does `import_meta_graph` and `restore` do?

 	> `import_meta_graph` loads the graph from the meta file, and `restore` recovers the weights of the trainable variables.

 3. What does `add_to_collection` and `get_collection` do?
+	> Makes it easier to retrieve variables from restored graph
 4. How to use [input pipeline](http://web.stanford.edu/class/cs20si/lectures/notes_09.pdf)?

 ### Tips: